 Do it yourself:

-- Catch the ferry (they appear to leave at least hourly) departing from the docks at Queen and Quay streets in Auckland, terminal two.
-Bypass the tours kiosk and head for the Fullers blue ticketing window (tickets should be cheaper at NZD$35.50 RT)
+- Catch the ferry (they leave every 15 – 30 minutes Monday – Friday, and every 30 minutes Saturday – Sunday.
+Click here for the ferry schedule) departing from the docks at Queen and Quay streets in Auckland, terminal two.
+Bypass the tours kiosk and head for the Fullers blue ticketing window (tickets should be cheaper at NZD$38 RT).
+The journey takes about 40 – 50 minutes.

 - Don shoes for walking/hiking, along with sunscreen, and make your way to the starting point on the beach which is just to the left of the bus stop outside of the information center.
 You will be dropped here by the ferry